open-telemetry/opentelemetry-operator/docs/api.md

         <td>
           values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists or DoesNotExist, the values array must be empty.<br/>
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.<br/>
         </td>
         <td>false</td>
       </tr></tbody>